JoaoPNVieira/CT-I_GP/README.md

 English:
 Transferable Skills I - Module: Project Management

-  The material provided was developed during the "Economy I" module of the "Transferable Competencies" course at the University of Aveiro, 2021/22.
+  The material provided was developed during the "Project Management" module of the "Transferable Competencies" course at the University of Aveiro, 2021/22.

   ⚠️ WARNING: The material provided may be subject to errors, so it is recommended to use it only as an extra reference for independent study.
 Please use this material responsibly and study using the material provided by your teacher.